 In 1939, Janice’s grandfather (Riley Wood) lived and farmed in Colorado on a leased farm.
 Riley read about cut-over land for sale in northern Idaho that could be worked into fine ranch land.
 He and his wife Gladys traveled here that summer and were shown land on Gold Creek.
 They fell in love with the area, went home, gathered the family, sold the livestock and equipment and started their journey to Gold Creek in north Idaho.
 They arrived on February 14, 1940 in three feet of snow, under a bright moon, at 10 p.m., at the door of a very small one-bedroom house.

 In 1957, Janice’s father (Jim Wood) purchased the 960 acres from his father, Riley, and continued to expand and work the ranch.
 In 1978, a second ranch, located six miles north of Sandpoint, was purchased.
-Jim and his youngest son, Leonard, run about 400 head of cow calf pairs, using the lower ranch as the calving grounds and Gold Creek ranch for summer pastures.
+Jim’s sons, Steve and Leonard, run about 600 cow-calf pairs, using the lower ranch as the calving grounds and Gold Creek ranch for summer pastures.
 To learn more about the cattle operation visit the Wood V-X Red Angus website.
 Janice’s oldest brother Steve owns and operates Wood’s Meat Processing Plant.
 Visit their storefront on Highway 95 for more information.

-This ranch is a direct reflection of what one man (my father) with the help of a supporting wife (my mother) can accomplish through a lifetime of hard work and dedication.
+This ranch is a direct reflection of what one man, Jim Wood (Janice’s father), with the help of a supporting wife, Virginia, can accomplish through a lifetime of hard work and dedication.
 I believe it is through this same spirit that our forefathers came to this land some 100 years ago.

-To hear more about Idaho guest ranch history or the goings on at the ranch check out the ranch blog written by Danielle (4th generation on the ranch), “From the Horse’s Mouth“.
+To hear more about Idaho guest ranch history and the goings on at the ranch check out the ranch blog written by Danielle (4th generation on the ranch), “From the Horse’s Mouth“.